ajoer/WikiRevParser/README.md

 # WikiRevParser

-**WikiRevParser** is a Python library that parses Wikipedia revision histories and allows you to analyse the development of pages on Wikipedia across all language versions.
+**WikiRevParser** is a Python library that parses Wikipedia revision histories.
+It allows you to analyse the development of pages on Wikipedia over time and across language versions.

-The library extracts and parses Wikipedia revision histories from a language-page title pair and outputs clean, accessible data per timestamp in the revision history.
+The library takes a language code and Wikipedia page title as input, extracts the revision history with our [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia), and parses the noisy, unstructured content into clean, accessible data for each timestamp in the revision history.
 You can use this library to access the development of references of a page, analyse the content or images over time, compare the tables of content across languages, create editor networks, and much more.

 ## Installation

 To install WikiRevParser, run: